Anshul619/Golang/Panics&Recover.md

 |--------------------|---------------------------------------|
 | log.Fatal("error") | Program will print error and exit     |
 | log.Error("error") | Program will print error but NOT exit |

+# Defer
+- A [defer](https://go.dev/tour/flowcontrol/12) statement defers the execution of a function until the surrounding function returns.
+- The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

+## Not use defer in for-loop
+- Don’t [defer](http://go-database-sql.org/retrieving.html) within a loop.
+- A deferred statement doesn't get executed until the function exits, so a long-running function shouldn’t use it.
+- If you do, you will slowly accumulate memory.
+- If you are repeatedly querying and consuming result sets within a loop, you should explicitly call rows.Close() when you’re done with each result, and not use defer.

 # Recovering from a Panic
 - [recover](https://golangbot.com/panic-and-recover/#recoveringfromapanic) is a builtin function that is used to regain control of a panicking program.